bevyengine/rfcs/rfcs/80-curve-trait.md

 }
 ```

+For simple cases (e.g. creating something which behaves like `SampleCurve`), there is a helper function `sample_with`
+which takes an explicit interpolation and does the obvious thing, cloning the value of any case except `Between`, where
+the interpolation is used.

 Here is an example that demonstrates how to use `EvenCore` to create a `Curve` that contains its interpolation mode
 in an enum:
 ```rust